-There’s a poem in the Imaginarium called ‘Little Brown Cup’, and the cup in the poem has hurt feelings.
+There’s a poem in the Imaginarium called ‘Little Brown Cup’.
+Here it is.

-The poem’s based on the fact that when I was very little, I used to think that absolutely everything in the world was alive in some way and had feelings.
+When I was little, I thought that absolutely everything in the world was alive in some way and had feelings.
 Seriously, everything – every kind of creature, all of my toys, the books in the library, my chair, the trees and fields outside, the food I was about to eat, even the words people spoke.
 Everything alive.
 (Between you and me, even now I’m not 100% convinced that it isn’t!).

 Whatever you personally think about that, it’s an interesting idea to play with.
 Here’s a couple of thought experiments* to mull over, either by yourself or with your friends.

 * Unlike a scientific experiment, which sometimes involves test tubes and bunsen burners, a ‘thought experiment’ is one that you perform in your imagination.

 Imagine that scientists have just made an incredible discovery: the air is alive!